 We are a leading K-12 after-school tutoring services provider in China.
-We offer comprehensive tutoring services to K-12 students covering core academic subjects, including mathematics, English, Chinese, physics, chemistry and biology.
-We have successfully established "Xueersi" as a leading brand in China's K-12 private education market closely associated with high teaching quality and academic excellence in China, as evidenced by our students' outstanding academic performance, our high student retention rate, our ability to recruit most of our students through word-of-mouth referrals as well as the numerous recognitions and awards we have received.
+We offer comprehensive tutoring services to K-12 students covering core academic subjects, including mathematics, English, Chinese, physics, chemistry, biology, history, political science and geography.
+We have successfully established "Xueersi" as a leading brand in China's K-12 private education market closely associated with high teaching quality and academic excellence in China, as evidenced by our students' academic performance, our ability to recruit most of our students through word-of-mouth referrals as well as the numerous recognitions and awards we have received.

 We deliver our tutoring services primarily through small classes, personalized premium services (i.e., one-on-one tutoring) and online course offerings.
-As of February 28, 2011, our extensive network consisted of 132 learning centers and 108 service centers in Beijing, Shanghai, Shenzhen, Guangzhou, Tianjin and Wuhan, as well as our online platform.
-Our student enrollments increased from 215,080 in the fiscal year ended February 28, 2009 to 486,389 in the fiscal year ended February 28, 2011, representing a compound annual growth rate, or CAGR, of 50.4%.
+As of February 29, 2012, our extensive network consisted of 270 learning centers and 247 service centers in 14 cities throughout China, with most of these learning centers and service centers located in Beijing and Shanghai, as well as our online platform.
+Our student enrollments increased from approximately 382,500 in the fiscal year ended February 28, 2010 to approximately 690,300 in the fiscal year ended February 29, 2012, representing a compound annual growth rate, or CAGR, of 34.3%.